ykawai6581/obslog_generator/README.md

 	weather information and comments

-***to generate obslog for a specific target (eg. KELT-9)***
+**to generate obslog for a specific target (eg. KELT-9)**

 	python obslog_generator.py --obj="KELT-9"

-	* variations of names (eg: TOI0XXXX and TOI-XXXX) are treated equally for most cases. planet identifiers (eg: -b, b, .01, .1 etc.) are not necessary because it is difficult to account for the inconsistencies and query may return empty results. case insensitive.',default='all'
+	* variations of names (eg: TOI0XXXX and TOI-XXXX) are treated equally for most cases. planet identifiers (eg: -b, b, .01, .1 etc.) are not necessary because it is difficult to account for the inconsistencies and query may return empty results. case insensitive.

-*** to generate obslog for a specific target on a specific date ***
+**to generate obslog for a specific target on a specific date**

 	python obslog_generator.py --obj="KELT-9" --obsdate=221121